Nikki Haley launches PAC to support conservative candidates, 'laser-focused' on 2022 midterms

 Nikki Haley has launched a political action committee (PAC) to support conservative candidates ahead of the 2022 election cycle — the latest effort by the former U.N. ambassador to boost GOP hopefuls in key races.

-Stand for America PAC – a separate entity from Haley’s "Stand for America" advocacy group – describes itself as "laser-focused on the 2022 midterms and electing a conservative force to the House of Representatives and U.S. Senate to counter the lib eral agendas of Joe Biden, Kamala Harris, Chuck Schumer, and Nancy Pelosi."
+Stand for America PAC – a separate entity from Haley’s "Stand for America" advocacy group – describes itself as "laser-focused on the 2022 midterms and electing a conservative force to the House of Representatives and U.S. Senate to counter the liberal agendas of Joe Biden, Kamala Harris, Chuck Schumer, and Nancy Pelosi."

 HALEY TELLS GOP NOT TO 'SHY AWAY' FROM TRUMP-ERA GAINS, BUT CALLS HIS RECENT CONDUCT 'DEEPLY DISAPPOINTING'